Kwangkee/FL/FL@Nanyang.md

 ***

 ## CAreFL
-Contribution-Aware Federated Learning for Smart Healthcare, https://ojs.aaai.org/index.php/AAAI/article/view/21505
+CAreFL: Contribution-Aware Federated Learning for Smart Healthcare, https://ojs.aaai.org/index.php/AAAI/article/view/21505

-It provides fair and explainable FL participant contribution evaluation in an efficient and privacypreserving manner, and optimizes the FL model aggregation approach based on the evaluation results.
+It provides fair and explainable FL participant contribution evaluation in an efficient and privacy-preserving manner, and optimizes the FL model aggregation approach based on the evaluation results.
 Since its deployment in Yidu Cloud Technology Inc. in March 2021, CAreFL has served 8 well-established medical institutions in China to build healthcare decision support models.
 It can perform contribution evaluations 2.84 times faster than the best existing approach, and has improved the average accuracy of the resulting models by 2.62% compared to the previous system (which is significant in industrial settings).
 To our knowledge, it is the first contribution-aware federated learning successfully deployed in the healthcare industry.

 FL participant **contribution evaluation** is an active subfield of FL (Ghorbani and Zou 2019; Jia et al. 2019; Song, Tong, and Wei 2019; Wang et al. 2020; Wei et al. 2020).
 The aim is to estimate the value of each FL participant by evaluating its impact on the performance of the resulting FL model, without exposing their sensitive local data.
 To bridge the aforementioned gaps in FL frameworks for smart healthcare, we propose the Contribution-Aware Federated Learning (CAreFL) framework.
 The advantages are:
 1. **Fast and Accurate Contribution Evaluation**: it is incorporated with our proposed GTG-Shapley (Liu et al. 2022) approach, which can evaluate fair and accurate FL participant contribution in a highly efficient manner.